Adoption of an Adult

 - Complete the Probate Forms listed below.

-The applicant or applicant’s attorney will complete the Certificate of Adoption and for Ohio born adoptees the completed form required by the Ohio Bureau of Vital Statistics.
-The Court will send the copy to the Ohio Bureau of Vital statistics to obtain a new birth certificate.
+The applicant or applicant’s attorney will complete the Certificate of Adoption (which must be typed).
+For an Ohio born individual, the completed form will be sent by the Court to the Bureau of Vital statistics to obtain a new birth certificate.
 A new birth certificate will arrive in approximately 4 months.
 If the adoptee was born outside of Ohio, the Petitioner and the adoptee are responsible for providing the Court the correct paperwork and addresses for obtaining a new birth certificate from the birth state.